-Intersections are the number one priority for enforcement efforts in Strathcona County.
-RCMP and Enforcement Services regularly patrol stop signs to increase driver awareness and compliance.
+RCMP and Enforcement Services regularly patrol the community to increase driver awareness and compliance.

 Intersection Safety Devices (red light/speed on green cameras)

-In an effort to decrease collisions, Strathcona County uses Intersection Safety Devices (ISDs) at several major intersections.
+Strathcona County uses Intersection Safety Devices (ISDs) at several major intersections:

 - Wye Road and Brentwood Boulevard (east and westbound)

 - Wye Road and Clover Bar Road (eastbound)

 - Baseline Road and Broadmoor Boulevard (westbound)

 - Baseline Road and Sherwood Drive (west and southbound)